 - A Comment is a student-authored piece of academic writing that is centered around an analysis or critique of a recent case, piece of legislation, law journal article, or law-related book.
 Comments are also significantly shorter than Notes.

-All identifying information, including the author’s name and any acknowledgements, must be removed prior to submission.
+All submissions are considered and evaluated by the Notes Committee without any identifying information.
+Therefore, all identifying information, including the author’s name, any acknowledgments, and metadata, must be removed prior to submission.
+While the submission form asks for demographic data, that data is not used during the evaluation process at all.
 Further, authors should take care not to discuss their work with any members of the Notes Committee.

 - Notes cannot be longer than 17,500 words.